CONCORD are close to completing a deal to bring in former Charlton Athletic striker Tosan Popo ahead of their season opener against Bognor Regis Town.

 Beachboys manager Danny Cowley has moved quickly to fill the gap left by the health scare for Harry Elmes, who’s having tests after suffering a suspected epileptic fit.

 Popo, 19, was a youth at Chelsea and West Ham, and has also had a loan spell at Chelmsford City from the Addicks.
-Cowley said: “He’s had trials at pro clubs over the summer but it’s not worked out for him.
+Cowley said: “He’s had trials at pro clubs over the summer but it’s not worked out

 “So he’s decided to come and perhaps take a step back with us to see if that will allow him to take a couple of steps forward again.